Marcus Kazmierczak

 command | mail -s "subject" user@domain.com

-You can send the contents of a file as the body message using
+To send the contents of a file as the body message use:

 mail -s "subject" user@domain.com < file.txt